-Research and development expenses increased to \$38.0 million for the three-month period ended March 31, 2023 as compared to \$29.0 million for the three-month period ended March 31, 2022, representing an increase of \$9.0 million, or 31%.
-This increase is due primarily to an increase of \$6.6 million for lumateperone project costs, \$1.3 million for non-lumateperone projects, and \$1.1 million for overhead and other costs.
-External costs increased by \$8.4 million for the period due to the increased lumateperone and non-lumateperone project costs.
-Internal costs increased by \$0.5 million for the period due primarily to labor related costs and share-based compensation.
+Research and development expenses were \$42.8 million for the three-month period ended March 31, 2024 as compared to \$38.0 million in the same period in 2023, which represents an increase of approximately 13%.
+This increase is due primarily to increases of \$3.5 million for lumateperone costs and \$1.8 million for overhead and other costs, partially offset by a decrease of \$0.5 million for non-lumateperone costs.
+External service costs increased by \$2.8 million for the period due to the increased lumateperone and non-lumateperone clinical trials as well as other project costs.
+Internal and other costs increased by \$2.0 million for the period due primarily to labor related costs and share-based compensation.

-As the development of the lumateperone and non-lumateperone programs progress, we anticipate research and development costs will significantly increase due primarily to conducting ongoing and planned clinical trials and non-clinical testing during the next several years.
+As the development of lumateperone and non-lumateperone programs progresses, we anticipate research and development costs will increase moderately due primarily to non-clinical testing and conducting ongoing and planned clinical trials during the next several years.
 We are also required to complete non-clinical testing to obtain FDA approval and manufacture materials needed for clinical trial use, which includes non-clinical testing of the drug product, and manufacturing of drug product in anticipation of possible additional FDA approvals of lumateperone for indications beyond schizophrenia and bipolar depression.

 The successful development of our product candidates and the approval process requires substantial time, effort and financial resources, and is uncertain and subject to a number of risks.
 We cannot be certain that any of our product candidates will prove to be safe and effective, will meet all of the applicable regulatory requirements needed to receive and maintain marketing approval, or will be granted marketing approval on a timely basis, if at all.
 Data from non-clinical studies and clinical trials are susceptible to varying interpretations that could delay, limit or prevent regulatory approval or could result in label warnings related to or recalls of approved products.
 We, the FDA, or other regulatory authorities may suspend clinical trials at any time if we or they believe that the subjects participating in such trials are being exposed to unacceptable risks or if such regulatory agencies find deficiencies in the conduct of the trials or other problems with our product candidates.
-Other risks associated with our product candidates are described in the section titled "Risk Factors" in our Annual Report on Form 10-K for the year ended December 31, 2022, as updated by the section titled "Risk Factors" in this Quarterly Report on Form 10-Q and from time to time in our other periodic and current reports filed with the SEC.
+Other risks associated with our product candidates are described in the section titled "Risk Factors" in our Annual Report on Form 10-K for the year ended December 31, 2023, as updated by the section titled "Risk Factors" in this Quarterly Report on Form 10-Q and from time to time in our other periodic and current reports filed with the SEC.